 First, determine when turnover is occurring, both within your business cycle and the employee life cycle.
-Was there a widespread change — such as a restructuring of teams — that preceded a significant spike in separations?
+Was there a widespread change — such as a restructuring of teams — that preceded a significant spike in turnover?
 If so, the restructuring may have ruffled more feathers than you initially thought.
 This could suggest a need to improve top-down communication efforts and build a more positive company culture.

 At the same time, consider the tenure of departing employees.
 Are they choosing to leave after several years or a decade on the job, or are they barely making it to their one-year work anniversary?
 A high new-hire turnover rate indicates ineffective recruitment strategies; you may be sourcing the wrong candidates, your job descriptions could be misleading applicants or your onboarding process might leave a lot to be desired.

 Timing is incredibly vital information to have in order to fully understand why turnover is such a prevalent problem at your organization and how you can react accordingly.
 To calculate your new-hire turnover rate, divide the number of employees who leave within one year of their start date by the total number of employee separations during that same period.
 Multiply the number by 100 to represent the value as a percentage.

 As previously mentioned, a low turnover rate isn’t necessarily something to celebrate — it depends on who is leaving your company.
 If the majority of your top performers are headed for the door, that’s a huge problem and likely a sign of a bad company culture, poor management or a lack of employee development opportunities.